10 Data Frames

 [6] "YML017W"

-There are a couple of columns that include numeric values.
-Which columns are numeric?
+There are a couple of columns that hold numeric values.
+You can confirm which by asking each column its class():

 class(ydat$symbol)